 When I first imagined following in the footsteps of J.K.
-Rowling, I didn’t imagine covering my identity with an alias.
+Rowling, I didn’t imagine using an alias.
 As I grow older, the idea of donning a new name appeals to me more and more.
 You get to make up any ol’ name that you want.
-Invention is a tool for writers, after all.
-Mark Twain.
-Robert Galbraith.
-George Eliot… KC Pane.
+Invention is a tool for some writers… Mark Twain, Robert Galbraith, George Eliot… KC Pane.

 Where did my pen name come from?
 I had a male friend in high school named KC.
 I always liked the name.
 It stood for Kristopher.
 To me, KC is gender ambiguous.
 I read a depressing Jezebel article about male authors garnering more attention than females when pitching books.
-I don’t think that it is necessarily the case, but I do think that general male readers would have a subliminal pull toward male authorship.
-Upfront, KC could be either.
+I don’t think that it is necessarily the case, but I do think that general male readers have a subliminal pull toward male authorship (luckily that is changing more and more).
+Upfront, “KC” is just uncommon enough to be ambiguous.
 Though upon inspection, I want it clear to readers that I am female, hence “Karen.”
 However, I did leave “Craig” in the middle… I can’t rearrange the letters in any coherent, female way.
-Graci, Ragic, and Iracg don’t do anything for me.*
+Ragic and Iracg don’t do anything for me.*

 Who’s who?
 I write multiple genres.
 My main genre is YA Fantasy, of course.
 However, I am working on a nonfiction book.
-I would like my imaginary name to connect to my imaginary worlds, and my actual name to be connected to the real life stories that I tell.
+I would like my imaginary name to connect to my imaginary worlds, and my actual name to be connected to the real life stories that I tell (though I know several authors that have had to writer with pen names for legal reasons).
 V.E.
 Schwab has different pen names for different audiences.
 It’s apropos to have your name represent a bit of what you do.
 There’s little crossover of fantasy readers and memoir, so I have different names for both.

 You did what?
 I spammed the entire publishing world 3 years ago, with my terrible first novel under my real name.
 I don’t know if agents keep track of this.
 I have this wild paranoia that their inboxes keep track of such things.
 I don’t want to be discredited for my new book because I (most likely) queried this agent with the first book I ever wrote.